 Advancing equitable and inclusive policies to make housing more affordable for low-income workers in California

 California’s high housing costs are a significant barrier to economic advancement for low-income workers and their families.
-Deeply rooted systemic discrimination and racially biased housing polices have led to the housing affordability crisis disproportionately impacting workers of color, who spend more of their paychecks on rent, have lower rates of homeownership, and are more likely to live in segregated neighborhoods with less economic opportunity and higher rates of poverty.
+Deeply rooted systemic discrimination and racially biased housing policies have led to the housing affordability crisis disproportionately impacting workers of color, who spend more of their paychecks on rent, have lower rates of homeownership, and are more likely to live in segregated neighborhoods with less economic opportunity and higher rates of poverty.

 For general operating support.